libp2p/specs/gossipsub/README.md

   messages play a dual role in the proposed protocol implementation, as they can be used to retrieve membership lists.
 As a matter of fact, HyParView doesn't replace nodes for proximity optimization purposes either.
-- There is no connectivity check in either HyParView, but this is incredibly important in world  full of NAT.
+- There is no connectivity check in HyParView, but this is incredibly important in world  full of NAT.
 - There is no `LEAVE` provision in HyParView.